anjali-6691/delta-demo/README.md

 # delta-demo
-delta-demo is demo on github
+delta-demo is demo on github.